 New Hope for a Once Neglected Disease: Advances in Sickle Cell Treatments

-It seems that her commitment is paying off.
-In recent months, a new wave of treatments has been approved by the FDA and others are entering clinical testing, both of which are giving patients new hope.
-For the first time in 20 years, the FDA has approved two new drugs for sickle cell disease.
-And at Pfizer, Knee is a part of a team of scientists who are bringing two new potential sickle cell drugs into clinical testing with the intent to further expand treatment alternatives.
-“Our hope is that there will be options so that physicians can have a sort of suite of medicines from which to select the most effective way to treat a patient,” says Knee.
+At Pfizer, Knee is a part of a team of experts and scientists who share her goals.
+In 2017, the U.S Food and Drug Administration (FDA) approved two new drugs to help treat sickle cell disease, the first in nearly 20 years.1 They have since approved one more.2 Knee and her colleagues are now bringing two new potential sickle cell drugs into clinical testing with the intent to further expand treatment alternatives for sickle cell patients.
+“Our hope is that there will be options so that physicians can have a suite of medicines from which to select the most effective way to treat a patient,” says Knee.

 Swimming against the tide

-People with sickle cell disease have atypical hemoglobin molecules, a protein that carries oxygen in red blood cells, which can cause the shape of red blood cells to be distorted.
-When the atypical hemoglobin molecule is not carrying oxygen—called the deoxy form—it can polymerize, forming long fibers that cause red blood cells to take on a sickle shape.
-These distorted red blood cells can then clump in blood vessels and prematurely breakdown, causing anemia and severe pain.
+People with sickle cell disease have what are called atypical hemoglobin molecules, proteins that carry oxygen in red blood cells, which can cause the shape of red blood cells to be distorted.4 When the atypical hemoglobin molecule is not carrying oxygen—called the deoxy form—it can polymerize, forming long fibers that cause red blood cells to take on a sickle shape, or a C-shape.
+These distorted red blood cells can then clump in blood vessels and prematurely break down, causing anemia, fatigue, swelling, and severe pain.5,6

-While scientists have long understood hemoglobin’s critical role in the condition, historically they have not targeted it with medicines, because it is such an abundant protein in the blood.
-Any target that requires a large dose of drug comes with extra risk.
+While scientists have long understood hemoglobin’s critical role in the condition, historically they have not targeted it with medicines, because it is such an abundant protein in the blood and therefore hard to treat effectively.
+Any target that requires a large dose of a drug comes with added risk.
 “We were swimming against the tide,” says Knee.
 “A lot of people in the industry have said, ‘You can't do that.
 That's ridiculous.
 There's too much hemoglobin, you'll never get it to work.’”

 Reaching more patients

-But a few years ago, scientists at Pfizer decided to try to develop a medicine that could stabilize the oxygen-carrying form of hemoglobin so it would outnumber the deoxy form that causes the sickling in red blood cells.
+Despite these challenges, scientists at Pfizer have recently developed a medicine that can stabilize the oxygen-carrying form of hemoglobin so that it can outnumber the deoxy form that causes the sickling in red blood cells.
 “The idea is to shift the ratio of the two different types of hemoglobin, so patients would have less of the deoxy form to polymerize,” says Knee.

-As the potential new drug prepares to enter clinical evaluation in a few months, Knee is especially hopeful about one important aspect of the drug: It’s a small molecule medicine in pill form, which should be more convenient for patients to take.
-“Because it’s oral and shelf-stable, it’s an option that should more easily make it to patients in sub-Saharan Africa and other developing regions,” she says.
+As the potential new drug prepares to enter clinical evaluation, Knee is especially hopeful about one important aspect of the new drug, now in clinical evaluation: The potential medicine is a small molecule making it possible to deliver in pill form, offering more convenience for patients.
+“Because it’s oral and shelf-stable, it’s an option that should more easily make it to patients in developing regions of the world,” she says.

-Patients with sickle cell disease can experience painful episodes known as a vaso-occlusive crises, which often require them to be hospitalized.
-Pfizer is also developing a new anti-inflammatory biologic, or protein-based medicine, that is designed to lessen the frequency of these episodes.
+Not only do patients with sickle cell disease live with anemia and ongoing fatigue, but they can experience extremely painful episodes known as vaso-occlusive crises, which often require them to be hospitalized.7 To help alleviate this burden, Pfizer is also developing a new anti-inflammatory biologic, or protein-based medicine, that is designed to lessen the frequency of these episodes.8

-And since the two potential new medicines target different drivers of the disease, scientists see the potential to combine them for more benefit.
+And since the three potential new medicines target different drivers of the disease, scientists see the possibility for combining them for more benefit.
 “It may provide patients with more options for treatments,” says Chin.